-Thorium is a key element in AECL's fuel cycle vision, representing a low-uraniumconsumption fuel cycle option [9, 10].
+Thorium is a key element in AECL's fuel cycle vision for CANDU and represents a low-uranium-consumption fuel cycle option [10, 11].
 Thorium capability is attractive to countries with thorium reserves but no uranium-addressing the need for energy self-reliance.

-In a short-term strategy, the low-risk approach to initiating the thorium fuel cycle in a CANDU reactor is by adding the fissile component as LEU in separate elements in a mixed LEU/Th fuel bundle, using an existing fuel design (Once-Through Thorium-OTT).
-The in-situ fissioning of the 233U-produced through neutron capture in Th-232 also builds up a strategic resource for later use.
+In a short-term strategy, the low-risk approach to initiating the thorium fuel cycle in a CANDU reactor is by adding the fissile component as LEU in separate elements in a mixed LEU/Th fuel bundle, using an existing fuel design.
+The enrichment of the LEU elements can be varied to give the desired burnup, which can be gradually increased with experience.
+The in-situ fissioning of the U-233 produced through neutron capture in Th-232, also builds up a strategic resource of U.

-However, the major economic benefit is achieved via closed thorium fuel cycles.
+However, the major benefit is achieved via closed thorium fuel cycles.
 In the medium term, the plutonium from reprocessed LWR fuel can be used as the fissile component in a homogeneous Pu/Th CANDU fuel bundle.
-A full core of Pu/Th fuel could further increase the energy derived from utilizing thorium, require no new natural uranium, and produce additional 233U in the used fuel for recovery and recycling.
-In the longer term, a self-sufficient thorium fuel cycle is the most economically attractive, breeding enough 233U that-through its recycle-keeps the fuel cycle running indefinitely, without the need for an additional, external supply of fissile material.
-In the much longer term, a CANDU-Fast Breeder Reactor (FBR) synergism could allow a few expensive FBRs to supply the fissile requirements of less-expensive, high-conversionratio CANDU reactors, operating on the Thorium cycle.
+A full core of Pu/Th fuel could further increase the energy derived from utilizing thorium, require no new natural uranium, and produce additional U-233 in the used fuel for future recovery and recycling.
+In the longer term, a self-sufficient thorium fuel cycle would be the most economically attractive, breeding enough U that-through its recycle-could keep the fuel cycle running indefinitely, without the need for an additional, external supply of fissile material.
+In the future, a CANDU-FBR synergism could allow a few expensive FBRs to supply the fissile requirements of less-expensive, high-conversion-ratio CANDU reactors, operating on the thorium cycle.

-Currently, AECL is exploring the feasibility of a multi-bundle thorium demonstration irradiation [9], employing the low-risk OTT option described above.
+Currently, AECL is exploring the feasibility of a multi-bundle thorium demonstration irradiation [9], employing the low-risk option described above.
 The next logical step would be a full-core demonstration.
-At the same time, AECL has initiated the conceptual design of an Advanced Fuel CANDU ReactorTM (AFCRTM), based on the C6/EC6 platform.
+At the same time, AECL is initiating the conceptual design of a purpose-designed thorium-capable CANDU reactor, based on the C6/EC6 platform.